Here are some examples of Archway Heritage’s work, illustrating the wide range of projects we have worked on:

 - rather than providing a reassessment as requested for a revised planning application, a brief update provided the necessary information and saved time and money

-- an accurate assessment of the presence and type of archaeology that ensured the client received an accurate the for archaeological investigation once permission had been granted
+- are experienced in accurately assessing the presence and type of archaeology that ensured the client received an accurate proposal for archaeological investigation once permission had been granted

-- added value by providing all the heritage assessments, which saved time and money for surveys and research
+- added value by combining all the heritage assessments within a single report, which saved time and money for surveys and research

 Technical summary